arvsraw/distractedDriver/README.md

 ## Credits

 This is a team based project created by: -
-1. Lalit Dungriyal
+1. Arvind Rawat
-2. Himanshu Pal
+2. Amit Gusai
-3. Amit Gussain
+3. Lalit
-4. Arvind Rawat